 • Strengthening Transport and Logistics

-• Digital Commerce
+• Online Marketing and Commerce

 A concurrent trade exhibition will bring together different technology, equipment, and service